I WAS DOING ALL RIGHT

 copy to scratchpad

-You can also specify the number of times for the repeated section to be played by putting a number after the closing colon.
+You can also specify the total number of times for the repeated section to be played, by putting a number after the closing colon.
 In this example, the last 3 measures will be played 4 times.
 The [M] will also cause it to modulate to random keys on each repeat.

 N:chords